Cray-HPE/docs-csm/troubleshooting/known_issues/iscsi_sbps_marshal_failure.md

 ## Resolution

-Follow the squence of steps on the affected node as below:
+Follow the sequence of steps on the affected node as below:

 1. Enable the `sbps-marshal` `systemd` service: